-TNFU Result 2018 – TNFU offer admission into various Undergraduate, Post Graduate courses like B.F.Sc, B.E.
-(Fisheries Engineering), M.F.Sc and PhD Degree courses.
+TNFU Result 2020 – TNFU offer admission into various Undergraduate, Post Graduate courses like B.F.Sc.
+(Bachelor of Fisheries Science), B.Tech.
+(Fisheries Engineering, Biotechnology, (Food Technology, Fisheries Nautical Technology, (Energy & Environmental Engineering), B.B.A.
+(Fisheries Business Management), B.Voc.
+(Industrial Fish Processing Technology), M.F.Sc and PhD Degree courses.
 Admission to UG Courses will be made on the basis of made on the basis of cut off marks in qualifying exam.
 Admission to PG Course will be made on the basis of marks obtained in the Entrance Examination.
 Details of PG Course is yet to be announced.
-Get here complete details of TNFU Result / Rank List 2018.
+Get here complete details of TNFU Result / Rank List 2020.

-Result / Merit List is released for admission to UG courses in Tamil Nadu Fisheries University (TNFU).
+Result / Merit List will be released for admission to UG courses in Tamil Nadu Fisheries University (TNFU).
 Merit List will be published here as per schedule mentioned below.

 Selection Procedure for UG Admission

 Candidates will be selected on the basis of their cut-off marks in the qualifying examination as computed below.